ListenerAction Script Protocol

 - Logging, analytics, or audio playback on listener events

-- Complex logic that needs the pointer event data from the trigger
+- Complex logic that needs listener context from the trigger event

 Type Definition